Blesbok Hunting in South Africa

-The average cost of a Blesbok is $450.
-African hunting safari packages often include a Blesbok Trophy.
+The average price of a Blesbok is $450.
+Hunting safari packages often include a Blesbok.

 The Blesbok Slam is also an excellent addition to any package, including the common and white Blesbok.